George M. Woodwell: Early life and education

-Research and Significance
+Career

+After completing his PhD, Woodwell became a professor of Botany at the University of Maine.
+He taught there for three years.

-In a seminal experiment at Brookhaven National Laboratory, Woodwell placed a source of ionizing radiation (cesium) at the center of an Oak-Pine Forest and, over the course of ten years, documented the changes in structure and function of the forest plants.
-He concluded what is now widely-accepted, that organisms with the most sophisticated structure will die first when exposed to chronic stress.
+In 1961, Woodwell began working at Brookhaven National Laboratory.
+In a seminal experiment at Brookhaven, Woodwell placed a source of ionizing gamma radiation (Cesium-137, 9500 Curies) at the center of an Oak-Pine Forest and, over the course of ten years, documented the changes in structure and function of the forest plants.
+He concluded what is now widely accepted, that organisms with the most sophisticated structure will die first when exposed to chronic stress.
 Simpler organisms are more resilient to chronic stress.
 He extrapolated to posit that the results he found in the Long Island forest ecosystem were also true of the global ecosystem: that natural systems will degrade in a predictable pattern when exposed to chronic stress.

-His research on pesticides focused on DDT where he and fellow scientists were among the first to warn of the harmful effects of DDT on wildlife.
+Woodwell's research on pesticides focused on DDT where he and fellow scientists were among the first to warn of the harmful effects of DDT on wildlife.
 That work helped lead to a ban on the use of DDT in the US.
-It was this group of scientists and lawyers who established the Environmental Defense Fund as a result of their work on DDT.
+It was this group of scientists and lawyers who established the Environmental Defense Fund in 1967 as a result of their work on DDT.

-Woodwell has done extensive research on carbon budgeting in North American forests and estuaries.
+Woodwell conducted extensive research on carbon budgeting in North American forests and estuaries.
 He was among the first to recognize that climate change created a positive feedback system: that the warming fed the warming, threatening an increase in the pace of climate change over time.
-Under his leadership the Woods Hole Research Center developed climate research programs around the world, including in the Amazon Basin, the Arctic, Cape Cod, and a program to map the decline of forests worldwide, using satellite imagery.
+In 1972, Woodwell held a conference, titled Carbon and the Biosphere, at Brookhaven with over 50 biologists, climatologists, and oceanographers.
+It was the first international gathering to directly address climate change.
+In 1979, the Carter administration asked Woodwell and four other scientists to create a report on the ecological impact of rising atmospheric carbon dioxide.
+According to James Gustave Speth, then chairman of the White House Council on Environmental Quality, “The report predicted ‘a warming that will probably be conspicuous within the next 20 years,’ and it called for early action."

+In 1970, Woodwell was a founding board member of the Natural Resources Defense Council.
+In 1982, Woodwell helped found the World Resources Institute.

+In 1975, Woodwell started the Ecosystems Center at the Woods Hole Marine Biological Laboratory.
+In 1985, Woodwell founded the Woods Hole Research Center.
 He and his staff were instrumental in producing the Framework Convention on Climate Change in 1992, which was approved by 92 countries at the Rio Climate Summit.

+In 1986, Woodwell testified before Congress about climate change impacts.
+It was the first ever Congressional hearing on climate change.
+His testimony detailed the threat of global permafrost thaw and the importance of forests.

+Personal life and death

+Woodwell and his wife Katharine had four children together.
+He died at his home in Woods Hole, Massachusetts, on June 18, 2024, at the age of 95.